RaCalNet: Radar Calibration Network for Sparse-Supervised Metric Depth Estimation: Introduction

 To address these limitations, we propose \textbf{RaCalNet}, a novel radar-guided depth estimation framework that eliminates the need for dense LiDAR supervision by refining sparse radar points into reliable geometric anchors.
-Specifically, we first train a cross-modal attention module using only single-frame sparse LiDAR to learn feature correlations between radar and RGB inputs.
+Specifically, the Radar Recalibration module leverages a cross-modal attention mechanism, trained with single-frame sparse LiDAR, to learn feature correlations between radar and RGB inputs.
 This module predicts confidence weights for radar points, effectively suppressing noise and refining their pixel-level projections through a lightweight displacement prediction head.
-The resulting refined radar points are then employed as geometric anchors to calibrate monocular depth predictions via an optimization framework.
-By minimizing a geometric alignment loss, we solve for global scale and shift parameters that align predicted depths with radar geometry, ensuring metric consistency with physical measurements.
+The resulting refined radar points serve as geometric anchors for the Metric Depth Optimization module, which calibrates monocular depth predictions through a multi-stage process involving global alignment, cluster-wise refinement, and edge-aware smoothing.
+This module minimizes a geometric alignment loss to enforce consistency between predicted depths and radar geometry, enabling metrically accurate depth estimation aligned with physical measurements.
 As shown in Fig.~\ref{fig:sample}, while Radarcam \cite{Radarcam2024} relies on dense LiDAR supervision, our method achieves superior depth estimation using only sparse LiDAR supervision ($\sim$1\% point density), yielding sharper structural boundaries and significantly reduced scale errors.

-Our key contributions are summarized as follows: (i) We present a novel radar-guided depth estimation framework, RaCalNet, which eliminates the need for dense LiDAR supervision, replacing it with a recalibration and optimization strategy guided by refined radar points; (ii) we leverage a new radar refinement module with cross-modal attention to identify reliable radar points and recalibrate their pixel-level projections, generating sparse yet precise reference anchors for downstream depth prediction; (iii) We design a LiDAR-free optimization strategy that aligns monocular predictions with refined radar anchors, producing dense depth maps with accurate scale and sharp structural details; (iv) We validate our approach on the public ZJU-4DRadarCam dataset and real-world deployment scenarios, demonstrating significant performance gains over existing methods, including up to 35.30\% RMSE reduction.
+Our key contributions are summarized as follows: (i) We present a novel radar-guided depth estimation framework, RaCalNet, which eliminates the need for dense LiDAR supervision, replacing it with a recalibration and optimization strategy guided by refined radar points; (ii) We leverage a new Radar Recalibration module with cross-modal attention to identify reliable radar points and recalibrate their pixel-level projections, generating sparse yet precise reference anchors for downstream depth prediction; (iii) We design a Metric Depth Optimization module that aligns monocular predictions with refined radar anchors, producing dense depth maps with accurate scale and sharp structural details; (iv) We validate our approach on the public ZJU-4DRadarCam dataset and real-world deployment scenarios, demonstrating significant performance gains over existing methods, including up to 35.30\% RMSE reduction.